ayushBillore/Smart-Bin-IOT-BASED-Garbage-Monitoring-System/README.md

 ### 2. ESP32-Based Level Monitoring
 - Measures the dustbin fill level using another ultrasonic sensor
-- Displays status using LEDs
+- Displays status using LED
 - Sends data to the Blynk app

 ---